Beef Wellington

 pastry wrapped beef fillet.

-• Tightly wrap the beef.
-The tighter the puff pastry is around the beef, the better the shape and the more evenly it will cook.
+• Wrap the beef tightly.
+The tighter the pastry is, the more evenly it’ll cook.

 • Don’t rinse the mushrooms.
-Mushrooms absorb water easily.
-Instead, dab the mushrooms with a wet paper towel to remove any dirt.
+Mushrooms absorb water easily, so to clean them, I usually just dab them with a wet paper towel to remove any dirt.

-• Use a sharp serrated knife to slice.
+• Use a sharp, serrated knife.
 So you don’t tear the pastry dough.

-• Don’t skip the chilling of the beef.
-Chilling the pastry-wrapped beef will help seal the dough around the beef and keep its shape.
+• Don’t skip the chill step.
+Chilling the pastry helps seal the dough around the beef so the juices don’t leak out.

 Storage instructions

-To reheat: Transfer the leftovers to a baking dish and bake them in an oven preheated to 149°C/300°F for 15-20 minutes, or until the pastry dough is crisp and the meat is fully reheated.
+Reheating: Bake leftovers in an oven at 300F/149C for 15-20 minutes or until the dough is crisp and the meat is warm.

 Frequently asked questions